Resting Heart Rate

 - a place to force the planner into a nicer-looking effort story

-If you do not know your value, a sensible default is usually better than inventing an "athletic" number.
+If you do not know your value, the default is better than inventing an "athletic" number.

 Relationship to the rest of the planner